Walgreens The Thread

 Who should get a tetanus booster shot?

 Adults need to get a tetanus booster shot every 10 years to stay protected.
-The tetanus booster shot may be given earlier in the case of a severe and dirty wound or burn.
+A tetanus booster shot may also be given earlier in the case of a severe and/or dirty wound or burn.
 Booster doses can be either Tdap or Td.

 What is the tetanus shot called?

 There are several types of vaccines that protect against tetanus, as well as other diseases.
-Babies and children younger than 7 years old receive DTaP or DT, while older children and adults receive Tdap and Td.
+Infants and children younger than age 7 should receive DTaP, while older children and adults should receive Tdap and Td.

 Explore more